nicuveo/sleep/src/Tutorial/Tumblr.md

 Finally, this one is for convenience.
 All blog query functions have two
 variants: one that expects the blog name as an argument, one that gets the blog from the current context: `getBlogPosts` versus `getPosts`.
-The `Simple` API also defines a wrapper around `withReaderT` that allows one to locally add a blog name to a given context.
+The `Simple` API also defines a wrapper around `withReaderT`, `withBlog` that allows one to locally add a blog name to a given context.

 ```haskell
 instance HasBlogId Context where